This post may contain affiliate links. Please read our disclosure policy.

 You might be wondering why there are only 9 shrimp in my photos.
 Did the market run out of shrimp?
 Is there some sort of National shrimp shortage?
 Should you be concerned?

 No. There is no such crisis.

 I was only going to have a few and then, like a good food blogger, I was going to save the majority for my photo shoot the next day.
 But the next thing I knew, there were only 10 shrimp left!

 And, naturally, I had to even it out, so I ate the 10th to make 3 perfect skewers.

-You will love these Spicy Barbecue Beer Shrimp because they come together in a flash and you barely even have to turn on your stove!
+You will love these Spicy Barbecue Beer Shrimp because like my sweet and spicy wings recipe, they come together in a flash and you barely even have to turn on your stove!
 The beer and barbecue sauce come together in a beautiful melody on your tongue.

 And then there were 8…

 - ¼ cup dark beer

 - 1 tablespoon jalapenos seeds & white ribs removed